-- 15. The Commission shall establish a joint SC-TCC-COM Small Working Group in 2021 toward the establishment of harvest control rules for Pacific saury as an interim measure as soon as possible, preferably at the 8th Commission annual meeting.
-The Working Group shall also consider establishment of a management procedure to be formulated through an MSE process.
-The Secretariat shall recruit an external expert to support the development process. - 16.
-This CMM shall in no case be a basis for any future CMM for Pacific saury. - 17.
-Consideration should be given to development aspirations of small island developing States in accordance with international law in revising this CMM. - 18.
-This CMM shall enter into force on 1st May 2021, replacing CMM 2019-08 and will be reviewed on a regular basis.
+- 16. Based on advice and recommendations from the Joint SC-TCC-COM Small Working Group on Management Strategy Evaluation for Pacific Saury (SWG MSE PS), the Commission shall establish harvest control rules for Pacific saury as an interim measure as soon as possible, preferably at the 8th Commission annual meeting.
+The SWG MSE PS shall also consider establishment of a management procedure to be formulated through an MSE process.
+The Commission shall continue to fund an external expert to support the process. - 17.
+This CMM shall in no case be a basis for any future CMM for Pacific saury. - 18.
+Consideration should be given to development aspirations of small island developing States in accordance with international law in revising this CMM. - 19.
+The Commission shall review and revise, as appropriate, this CMM based on the advice and recommendations from the SC and the SWG MSE PS, but no later than at the 9th Commission meeting. - 20.
+This CMM shall enter into force on May 1st, 2023, replacing CMM 2021-08 and will be reviewed on a regular basis.